 Great novels are meant to be explored on a variety of levels.
 With the help of this My Brother Sam is Dead quiz and a few other activities, your class will be well-prepared to tackle any exam or open discussion about this fascinating and classic young adult novel.

 Collier, James Lincoln and Christopher Collier.
 My Brother Sam Is Dead.
 Scholastic: New York, 1974.

-My Brother Sam Is Dead Novel Activities
+This post is part of the series: My Brother Sam Is Dead Novel Activities

 - My Brother Sam Is Dead: Vocabulary List and Lesson Ideas for Comprehension

 - A Quiz for the Book My Brother Sam is Dead

 - My Brother Sam Is Dead: Unit Activities for Your Classroom